 Where Do Huckleberries Grow?

 Now that we know what they are, it might be prudent to inquire where huckleberries grow.
 There are four species of huckleberry in the genus Gaylussacia, which are native to the eastern and southeastern United States, but these are not the berries to which we are referring.
-Western huckleberries belong to the genus Vaccinium and found among the coniferous forests of the West Coast of the U.S.
+Western huckleberries belong to the genus Vaccinium and found among the coniferous forests of the West Coast of the United States.

 The flowers and fruit of western huckleberries appear akin to those of high bush and low bush blueberries and are, indeed, Vaccinium species as well.
 Western huckleberries are found in a different taxonomic section (myrtillus) than those blueberries, however, as they produce single berries in the axils of leaves on new shoots.
 High and low bush blueberries produce berries on year old wood with a much greater yield.